Leomrlin/Morphoses/README.md

 ### 2.4 Graph Input and Stream Input Format

-For weighted graphs, the input graph should be in the weighted adjacency graph format.
+Morphoses uses weighted graphs, and the input graph should be in the weighted adjacency graph format.
 It is similar to [adjacency graph format](http://www.cs.cmu.edu/~pbbs/benchmarks/graphIO.html) but with the edge weights following the edges.

 For example, a sample graph in SNAP format (weighted edgelist) and weighted adjacency graph format is shown below.